johnsyweb/countdown/README.md

 ### Sharing Solutions

-Each solution has a "Share" button that copies a permalink to your clipboard.
+Each solution has a "Share" button that makes it easy to share solutions:
+- On Apple devices (iOS/macOS), it opens the native share sheet
+- On other devices, it copies the permalink to your clipboard

 The permalink includes:
 - Query parameters with the target and numbers
 - An anchor link to the specific solution (e.g., `#solution-123456`)